Coffeelot/cw-crafting/readme.md

 ```
 `rarity` can either be a max (ei just a number) or a table holding a span (`{ min: 2, max: 4}`)
 `failChance` is a number between 1-1000 with the chance to fail.
 For example, if you set this to 900 it's a 90% chance you do NOT get the blueprint

+Example use: `exports['cw-crafting']:giveRandomBlueprint(source, {min = 1, max = 2}, 990)`, this will give the player a blueprint of rarity 1-2, with a 99% fail chance

 Or you can give a specific blueprint:
 ```